 Wills witnessed by video link to be held valid

-The change in the law will be backdated to the 31st January 2020 and means that any will witnessed by video link in England and Wales from that date onwards will be legally valid.
-The changes will be made in September 2020.
+New rules mean that it is now possible for wills to be legally witnessed by video link.
+The change in the law will be backdated to 31 January 2020 and it means that any will witnessed by video link in England and Wales from that date onwards, will be legally valid.
+It is anticipated that these changes to the rules will be made in September 2020.

 Ministers have advised that wills witnessed by video conferencing such as Zoom or Facetime will be valid, provided the quality of the sound of the video was sufficient to hear and see what was happening.